Alliteration: Historical use

 The word alliteration derives from the Latin word littera, meaning "letter of the alphabet".
 It was first coined in a Latin dialogue by the Italian humanist Giovanni Pontano in the 15th century.
 Pontano, however, used the term in a broader sense to include examples where the repeated letter does not start a word or a stressed syllable, e.g. ex áere rigéntem.

 Alliteration is used in the alliterative verse of Old English poems like Beowulf, Middle English poems like Sir Gawain and the Green Knight, Old Norse works like the Poetic Edda, and in Old High German, Old Saxon, and Old Irish.
 It was also used as an ornament to suggest connections between ideas in classical Latin, Greek, and Sanskrit poetry.

-Today, alliteration is used poetically in various languages around the world, including German, Mongolian, Hungarian, American Sign Language, Somali, Finnish, and Icelandic.
+Today, alliteration is used poetically in various languages around the world, including German, Welsh, Mongolian, Hungarian, American Sign Language, Somali, Finnish, and Icelandic.
 It is also used in music lyrics, article titles in magazines and newspapers, and in advertisements, business names, comic strips, television shows, video games and in the dialogue and naming of cartoon characters.